funbox/sidekiq-influxdb/README.md

 * or install Telegraf, set up aggregation inside it, and set up InfluxDB client to send metrics to it,
 * or both.

-When you deploy this code, you will start getting the following series in your InfluxDB database:
+When you deploy this code, you will have the following series in your InfluxDB database:

 ```
 > select * from sidekiq_jobs